-Gary Howells, a beef and sheep farmer from Shadog, near Llandysul, has been announced as the winner of the NFU Cymru/NFU Mutual Welsh Livestock Champion of the Year Award 2019 at today’s Royal Welsh Winter Fair in Llanelwedd.
+Andrew Phillips, a fourth-generation beef and sheep farmer from Pembrokeshire, has been announced as the winner of the NFU Cymru/NFU Mutual Welsh Livestock Champion of the Year Award 2021 at today’s Royal Welsh Winter Fair in Llanelwedd.

-The competition, now in its sixth year, recognises the key role a good livestock manager can make to a livestock farm and to the Welsh livestock industry as a whole.
+The competition, which has returned this year after being postponed in 2020 due to the Coronavirus pandemic, has been on the lookout for its seventh winner and recognises the key role a good livestock manager can make to a livestock farm and to the wider Welsh livestock industry.

-Presenting Gary with the prize of £500, sponsored by NFU Mutual, and a Royal Welsh engraved crystal trophy, Chairman of NFU Cymru’s Livestock Board, Wyn Evans, said: “One of the key factors we were looking for in determining the winner of this award was the quality of the stockmanship, as this is a major factor in determining the success of any livestock business.
-Gary’s stockmanship skills are of the highest calibre as can be evidenced by the quality of the stock on farm, and his passion for his animals is second to none.
+Presenting Andrew with the prize of £500, sponsored by NFU Mutual, and a Royal Welsh engraved crystal trophy, Chairman of NFU Cymru’s Livestock Board, Wyn Evans, said: “One of the key factors we were looking for in determining the winner of this award was the quality of the stockmanship, as this is a major factor in determining the success of any livestock business.
+Andrew’s stockmanship skills are of the highest calibre as can be evidenced by the excellent condition of the stock on his farm.
+It was clear from our judging visit to Windsor Farm that Andrew’s passion for his animals is second to none.

 “We were also very impressed with the level of detail that Andrew applies to all aspects of his care and management of his animals, in conjunction with a thorough understanding of what the market and the consumer wants.”